 Rangers Lead the Way! and the Ranger Scroll

 On June 6, 1944, the infamous day better known as D-Day, the 2nd and 5th Ranger Battalions were assaulting Omaha beach and were at the front of the 2–16th Infantry Regiment, 1st Infantry Division.
 The fighting was fierce and the casualties were mounting.
 During the engagement, the commander of the 5th Ranger Battalion, Major Max F. Schneider, linked up with General Norman Cota.
 Cota asked Schneider what unit he was from and someone yelled, “5th Rangers!”.
 Cota responded, “Well then Goddammit, Rangers, lead the way!”
 After that, the 2nd and 5th Ranger Battalions spearheaded the attack, penetrating the sea wall and assaulting gun positions entrenched above the beach.
 They opened the way for the rest of the Army assault force to penetrate inland.
 To this day, the 75th Ranger Regiment lives by the same motto, “Rangers, lead the way!”

-The design of the 75th Ranger Regiment scroll is also traced back to WWII.
-The utilization of the scroll and the black, scarlet, and white colors were approved during the war.
+The design of the 75th Ranger Regiment scroll also traces back to WWII.
+The use of the scroll and the black, scarlet, and white colors were approved during the war.
 The scroll was then worn by members of the 75th Infantry Regiment during the Vietnam war era.
 On February 3, 1986, the ranger battalions were consolidated and designated as the 75th Ranger Regiment.
-The 75th Ranger Infantry scroll was updated to reflect the unit’s new name, the “75th Ranger Regiment”, which was made official February 14, 1986.
+The 75th Ranger Infantry scroll was updated to reflect the unit’s new name, the “75th Ranger Regiment”, which was made official on February 14, 1986.

 The 75th Ranger Regiment uses three types of assault rifles: M4A1 Carbine, MK 16 SCAR-L, and the MK 17 SCAR-H.